google/WebFundamentals/src/content/en/updates/posts/2016/03/device-mode-v2.markdown

 # A new Device Mode for a mobile-first generation

-We've introduced the Device Mode, a way to emulate devices and work with your responsive design, a bit more than a year ago, and it's now time for its first major upgrade, starting in Chrome 49.
-So what's new?
+We introduced Device Mode, a way to emulate devices and work with responsive designs, a bit more than a year ago.
+Now it's time for its first major upgrade, starting in Chrome 49.
+So, what's new?

-While we offered ways to emulate mobile in the past, the development default has been Desktop: Emulation always had to be switched on.
-Now that consumption of mobile sites has overtaken Desktop in many places, we're switching our position in DevTools as well. **Mobile is becoming the starting point in Chrome DevTools**.
+**Mobile is becoming the starting point in Chrome DevTools.** While we offered ways to emulate mobile in the past, the development default was desktop.
+Mobile emulation always had to be turned on.
+Now that consumption of mobile sites has overtaken desktop in many places, we're switching our position in DevTools as well.

 ## What's new?